colormap#

 rgb2hsv(rgb)

-RGB to HSV color space conversion.
+Convert RGB color values to HSV color space.

 hsv2rgb(hsv)

-HSV to RGB color space conversion.
+Convert HSV color values to RGB color space.

 xyz2rgb(xyz)

-XYZ to RGB color space conversion.
+Convert XYZ color values to RGB color space.

 rgb2xyz(rgb)

-RGB to XYZ color space conversion.
+Convert RGB color values to XYZ color space.

 get_xyz_coords(illuminant, observer)

-Get the XYZ coordinates of the given illuminant and observer [1].
+Get the XYZ coordinates of the given illuminant and observer.

 xyz2lab(xyz, *[, illuminant, observer])

-XYZ to CIE-LAB color space conversion.
+Convert XYZ color values to CIE-LAB color space.

 lab2xyz(lab, *[, illuminant, observer])